-In the following six months (October 2008-March 2009) we observe comparably smaller changes in P-and S-wave amplitude and velocity, and similarly smaller changes in rock properties to the previous six months.
-This trend of little change in velocity an amplitude continues through the next six months (April 2009-September 2009).
+In the following six months (October 2008 - March 2009) we observe comparably smaller changes in P-and S-wave amplitude and velocity, and similarly smaller changes in rock properties to the previous six months.
+This trend of little change in velocity an amplitude continues through the next two six month periods (April 2009 - September 2009 and October 2009 - March 2010).
 When velocity and amplitude variations are compared from before and after the system refurbishment (that occurred between September and November 2008) there are signal amplitude changes that occur.
 This prompted the need for a new reference survey for cross-correlation purposes.
 The selected survey was taken on 28th November 2008.

-The AE rate for the whole of this response period is the same as for response period 4.
-However, there has been a decrease in activity over the two and a half years, with a rate of 0.70 / day in the first six months reducing to 0.14 / day in the most recent six months.
-Events generally locate in clusters around the deposition hole: three of these clusters are recurring in active volumes, one occurring in a volume around the canister deposition hole not previously seen, and two clusters representing a newly activated volume in the tunnel floor.
+The AE rate for the whole of this response period is slightly lower than for response period 4.
+There has been a decrease in activity over the three years, with a rate of 0.70/day in the first six months reducing to 0.14/day in the most recent six months.
+Events generally locate in clusters around the deposition hole: three of these clusters are recurring in active volumes, one occurring in a volume around the canister deposition hole not previously seen, and two clusters representing a recently activated volume in the tunnel floor.
 The AE activity would suggest that new fracturing or movement on existing fractures is reducing with time.
 Blasting records for 2007-2008 gave no indication that nearby tunnel excavation is directly responsible for increases in activity; although a time dependent stress effect could play a role.
 The relatively low number of AEs and continuing trend of decreasing AE activity throughout response period 5 suggests the rock mass is becoming increasingly more stable during the relatively static environmental conditions.